bodom0015/developer-workflow/README.md

 docker tag dev-workflow ndslabs/dev-workflow:NDS-161
 ```

-If everything looks like it is running correctly from the test image, push the image to DockerHub:
+If everything looks like it is running correctly from the test image, go ahead and push the image to DockerHub:
 ```bash
 docker push ndslabs/dev-workflow:NDS-161
 ```

 ## GitHub: Pull Request
 So now all of your code is up on your feature branch of your personal GitHub fork and it has an associated test docker image.
 Let's say you are satisfied with your changes and the quality of your test Docker image.
-The last step before Review is to create a **Pull Request** (aka **PR**) for containing your desired changes.
-This is effectively a "diff" on GitHub between your feature branch and the upstream repo with an attached conversation.
+The last step before Review is to create a **Pull Request** (aka **PR**) containing your desired changes.
+This is effectively a "diff" on GitHub between your feature branch and the upstream repo with a conversation attached.

 To create a PR, go to your personal fork and click the "New Pull Request" button at the top-left.
 You should then be able to choose which fork/branch you are merging to or from.

-NOTE: 99.9% of the time, you will be creating PRs from your personal fork and feature branch into the original source repo's "master" branch.
+NOTE: 99.9% of the time, you will be creating PRs from your personal fork and feature branch into the upstream repo's "master" branch.

 ## All: Review
 Once the PR is created, a comment should be added to the associated JIRA ticket containing links to any relevant: